 Reach out today to learn more about how OFX can help you with your currency transfer needs.

 What impact is this having on the Australian dollar?

 If you are in Australia, there is enormous pressure on the Australian dollar at present thanks to the devaluation of China’s yuan.
 The country devalued the yuan to less than Yuan7 to the US dollar, which prompted President Trump to further label the country a currency manipulator, which causes further problems for Australia.
 The move is a clever one for China, since it effectively reduces the impact of any tariffs on Chinese goods being imported to the US as they will be cheaper because of the relative weakness of the yuan to the US dollar.

 However, it is bad news for the Australian dollar and the New Zealand dollar, because when the yuan weakens, these two currencies tend to follow suit.
-So much so that the Australian dollar is being quoted as collateral damage in the trade war.

 Australian exports to China become more expensive

 Australia’s exports to China, particularly of iron ore and coal, hit the second highest level on record in June this year.
 The concern is that a devalued yuan means exports to its one of its biggest trading partners are now more expensive, threatening the Australian economy.

 While the two global economic superpowers slug it out, there is a very real fallout for other countries exposed to either of these key economies.
 In Australia, the key ASX200 fell for five consecutive days at the beginning of August, to levels not seen since June this year; a direct result of its awkward position as a key trading partner of China, but a strategic ally of the US.
 However, the market has been saved somewhat by it reaching a high not seen since 2008 just prior, meaning the fall was a correction more than a rout.